 The Region VI Board includes a chair, vice chair, secretary, treasurer, and two (2) regional senators.
 Region VI meetings are open to the public in accordance with the Brown Act.
 Tele conference is also available for anyone who does not want to attend the meetings in person.

 Over the year Moorpark College students have been very involved in Region VI by participating in Region VI activities and through financial contributions.
 Students from the Associated Students Board of Directors have also served on the Region VI Board during their term at Moorpark College.

 Region VI Meetings are held at Santa Barbara City College on the third Friday of each month at 1:00 p.m. unless otherwise specified.
 All students attending the nine (9) Region VI schools are invited to attend Region VI meetings and participate in Region VI events.

 For more information about the SSCCC Region VI, visit http://www.studentsenateccc.org and click on Region VI under the Regions tab or search SSCCC Region VI on Facebook.

-During the spring semester, the Associated Students Board of Directors travels to Washington D.C. to advocate not only on behalf of Moorpark College students, butfor students across America as well, about national issues.
+During the spring semester, the Associated Students Board of Directors travels to Washington D.C. to advocate not only on behalf of Moorpark College students, but for students across America as well, about national issues that affect college students.

-Students also meet notable politicians, such as Ralph Nader, who guide and teach them skills you can't find n the classroom.
+Students also meet notable consumer advocates , such as Ralph Nader, who guide and teach student leaders their civic responsibility and how to advocate on Capitol Hill.

 The D.C. trip is funded by the $1 optional Student Representation Fee, as mandated by the California Education Code Section 76060.5.